szh0u/Constrained-GP/README.md

      uGP:  GP model with no constraint.

-## (2) Fast constrained GP (with a small tweak in the prior which nevertheless makes the computation significantly more efficient)
+## (2) Fast constrained GP (close to original algorithm only with a small difference in the prior which nevertheless makes the computation significantly more efficient)

-    constrGP_example: example using fast algorithm, only consider cGP and c1GP
+    constrGP_example: example run using fast algorithm, only consider cGP and c1GP

-    RobustGP: The main algorithm to estimate the proton radius
+    RobustGP: The main function to estimate the proton radius

     ESS_pro: Algorithm to get initial values for MCMC

-    ESS_joint: Gibbs sampling using elipitical slice sampling
+    ESS_joint: Main algorithm (Gibbs sampling with elipitical slice sampling)

 ## Output